dstroot/my-hugo-blog/content/post/2016-11-16-sfmoma-just-go.md

 +++
-title = "If you are in San Francisco...
-SFMOMA!" description = "" keywords = [
+title = "If you are in San Francisco go visit MOMA" description = "" keywords = [
 ]